tc39/notes/es6/2012-07/july-25.md

 in prototype object to be frozen with accessors where the set function manually shadows.

+#### Consensus/Resolution

-Summary: There is no change for now, needs to be looked at when subclassing is addressed.
+There is no change for now, needs to be looked at when subclassing is addressed.